Charles Heaphy: Life in Nelson

 Heaphy and Brunner were keen for further exploration and with Kehu, left Nelson on 17 March 1846, to scout along the West Coast to the mouth of the Buller.
 The expedition traced the western coast of South Island as far south as the Arahura River.
 Their journey began from Golden Bay and they made their way to West Wanganui where Etau, a local Māori, was hired as a porter.
 The local chief barred their journey south but Heaphy and Brunner mollified him with some tobacco.
 They continued along the coast, climbing steep cliffs and fording rivers as they went.
 Their movements were held up at times due to rain and high tides.
-At night, they sheltered in small caves, augmented with a screen of Nikau palm leaves.
+At night, they sheltered in small caves, augmented with a screen of nīkau palm leaves.
 They crossed the Karamea River on 20 April and reached the Buller River ten days later.
 This had to be crossed using an old canoe that was repaired by Kehu and Etau and after crossing, they stayed at the local pā (village).
 In early May, they sighted the Southern Alps and at the Arahura River, the southernmost point of the expedition, they were hosted by the local Ngāi Tahu tribe at Taramakau Pā.
 Poor weather plagued their return along the coast but they reached Nelson on 18 August.
 The harsh conditions he had experienced during his travels left him disillusioned with the potential prospects for settlements along the West Coast region.

 Life in Nelson remained difficult for Heaphy, who had by now lost his appetite for exploration.
 He eked out a living taking occasional jobs for the next six months.
 For much of 1847, he undertook survey work around Tasman Bay and later that year was a representative for the New Zealand Company, when the government investigated the amount of land set aside by the company for the local Māori.
 Work had dried up by early 1848 and when he was offered employment with the Auckland Survey Office in April 1848, he accepted.